myriamhaddad/University-2023-Ranking-Visualization/README.md

 The world_university_rank json data file can be generated using the preprocessing notebook but it is already included in the repository.

 ## Author and context
-Myriam for "Visualisation de données" course, conducted by Professor Isaac Pante (University of Lausanne,Spring 2023).
+Myriam Haddad for "Visualisation de données" course, conducted by Professor Isaac Pante (University of Lausanne, Spring 2023).

 ## Credits
 - This project inspired the work on the display idea of the world map :